Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Nearest Neighbor Conformal Prediction

 \begin{definition}[Conformal $p$-Value] For state $x$, the $p$-value is the smallest $\epsilon$ for which $x \notin C(\epsilon)$, denoted $\epsilon^*$. \end{definition}

 This matches the standard definition of $p$-value as the smallest size $\epsilon$ under which a hypothesis test rejects.
-In this setting, we default to the null hypothesis that $x \sim F$ (i.e., $x$ is like $x_1, ..., x_N$) and reject when $x \notin C(\epsilon)$.
-Intuitively, smaller $\epsilon^*$ reflects stronger evidence that $x_{N+1}$ is unlike $x_1, ..., x_N$.
-Hence, for $x_1, ..., x_N$ unsafe a larger $\epsilon^* \in [0,1]$ indicates $x_{N+1}$ is seemingly less safe.
+In this setting, we default to the null hypothesis that $x \sim F$ (i.e., $x$ is like $\{x_i\}_{i=1}^N$) and reject when $x \notin C(\epsilon)$.
+Intuitively, smaller $\epsilon^*$ reflects stronger evidence that $x_{N+1}$ is unlike $\{x_i\}_{i=1}^N$.
+Hence, for $\{x_i\}_{i=1}^N$ unsafe a larger $\epsilon^* \in [0,1]$ indicates $x_{N+1}$ is seemingly less safe.
 For a given cutoff $\epsilon$ and state $x_{N+1}$ with $p$-value $\epsilon^*$, by definition $x_{N+1} \in C(\epsilon)$ if and only if $\epsilon^* \geq \epsilon$.
 Thus, the $p$-values can be viewed as describing the increasing growth of the suspected unsafe region $C(\epsilon)$ as $\epsilon$ is decreased.
 Figure~\ref{fig: p_fig} visualizes how the $p$-value varies throughout space when using the unsafe-only and unsafe-safe nearest neighbor approaches.
-Qualitatively, lower $p$-values are attained in the safe region when using the unsafe-safe approach suggesting that the unsafe-safe approach is better able to distinguish the safe from unsafe data.
+Qualitatively, lower $p$-values are attained in the safe region using the unsafe-safe approach, suggesting it can better distinguish safe from unsafe data.